 Are you a recent college graduate interested in buying a home?
-Even if the ink isn't dry on your diploma yet, taking on homeownership could be a good move.
+Even if the ink isn't dry on your diploma, taking on homeownership could be a good move.
 You can build equity and set yourself up for a bright financial future.

 When you're young, you could face some disadvantages as a homebuyer.
 You won't have the same work history or experience.
-So you'll need to take stock of your financial picture first.
+So, you'll need to take stock of your financial picture first.
 First-time home buyers have many advantages available to them when it comes to first-time home buyer mortgage programs.
 These programs are designed to help people buy their first home.
-There are a lot of reasons you should buy real estate when you're young!
+There are many reasons you should buy real estate when you're young.

 You build a credit history by making big purchases and regular on-time payments.
-But when you're barely into your twenties, you won't have many big purchases to your name.
+But when you're barely in your twenties, you won't have many big purchases.
 This can impact your credit score — and your ability to secure a loan.
-Credit Karma is one tool that can really help you keep an accurate understanding of your credit score.
+Credit Karma is one tool that can help you understand your credit score accurately.

 Making monthly payments on a car could help your credit status, for example.
 Having an active credit card in your name can help, too.
 And if you lived in an off-campus apartment and made rent and utility payments, that should help your score.

-If you've only held internships or low-paying jobs, you won't have a lot of savings.
+If you've only held internships or low-paying jobs, you will have limited savings.
 Some housing lenders may require a 20% down payment.
 For a $150,000 house, that means you'd need to have $30,000 saved up.

 You can start to build your savings once you start working.
 Stash your money in a high-yield savings account.
-And consider living with family or friends to save money.
-Once you have enough you are ready to start your home search!
+Consider living with family or friends to save money.
+Once you have enough, you are ready to start your home search.

 As a recent college grad, you may be more transient than someone twenty years older than you.
 Are you dreaming of grad school in a few years?
 Or are you hoping to live in a variety of places?

 These are all factors to keep in mind when you start exploring homeownership.
 Maybe you're looking to move up within your current organization or stay close to family in the area.
 In those instances, buying a home could be the right choice.
-Oftentimes you may even find that new construction homes are the way to go as the barrier to entry can oftentimes be easier than purchasing a resale.
+Often, you may even find that new construction homes are the way to go, as the barrier to entry can often be more accessible than purchasing a resale.

 When you make rent payments, you don't build equity.
 By contrast, owning a home can build your net worth.
-And by making timely mortgage payments, you can build your credit, as well.
-One of the best ways to become independently wealthy is through real estate investing.
-One of the best things you can do is buy a home in a great location that is growing fast like Raleigh and Charlotte.
+And by making timely mortgage payments, you can also build your credit.
+Real estate investing is one of the best ways to become independently wealthy.
+One of the best things you can do is buy a home in a great location that is growing fast, like Raleigh.

 Save Money in the Long Run

 Owning a home means saving more money over time.
-In some cases, the cost of a monthly mortgage payment may be less than the cost of rent payment.
-You won't need to rent extra storage space or fight for a parking space in your own home, either.
+In some cases, the cost of a monthly mortgage payment may be less than the cost of a rent payment.
+You won't need to rent extra storage space or fight for parking in your home, either.